YetOpen/certbot-zimbra/README.md

 `./certbot_zimbra.sh -n`
 it should do everything by itself, including **restarting zimbra**.

 The domain of the certificate is obtained automatically by running `zmhostname`.
-If this is not correct for your setup just pass `--hostname/-d` manually.
+If you want do request a specific hostname use the `-d/--hostname` option.

+The certificate can be requested with additional hostnames.
+By default the script loops though all Zimbra domains and fetches the zimbraPublicServiceHostname defined and adds them to the request.
+If you want to disable this behavior use the `-u/--no-public-hostname-detection` option.
+To indicate additional domains explicitly use the `-e/--extra-domain` option (can be specified multiple times).
+Note that `-e` disables additional hostname detection.

 ## Renewal